Instructional Leadership For K-12 Educators

 Training Includes Classroom Observations

 Instructional Leadership includes how to make effective classroom observations and provides coaching feedback to teachers.
-Administrators, teachers, and coaches learn to recognize and name the research-based strategies that effective teachers use in the classroom as they are used.
+Administrators and coaches learn to recognize and name the research-based strategies that effective teachers use in the classroom as they are used.

 edi-classroom-observations